Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Get Figma’s PRD template: [Coda]

-Note that if the rest of your team is not currently using Coda, you might be better off translating this into another tool – it’s difficult to get team members to adopt something new, as well as an additional cost.
+If the rest of your team is not currently using Coda but you like this template, you might be better off replicating it in another tool.
+It’s difficult to get team members to adopt something new, as well as an additional cost.

 2. Lenny Rachitsky’s PRD template